-In the morning we land at a lagoon at the south coast of Jameson Land, an area with waders and geese collecting for the autumn migration.
-The landscape here is gently undulating.
-Musk Oxen and Collared Lemming - survive on the meagre vegetation.
+Today you make a tundra landing on Liverpool Land, in Hurry Inlet. .
 In the afternoon we visit Ittoqqortoormiit, the biggest settlement near Scoresby Sund with about 400 inhabitants.
 At the post office you can buy stamps for your postcards, or just wander around to see the sledge dogs and the drying skins of seals, Musk Oxen and Polar Bear.

 We will spend the whole day at sea, and have splendid opportunities to see large whales and seabird migration and, in the night, the Aurora Borealis (Northern Lights).

 In the morning we will arrive in Akureyri where the trip concludes.
 Return bus transfers (approx 6 hours each way) to and from Reykjavik can be arranged at an additional charge please ask for details.